Serule: Politics and government

 The chieftaincy of the village is headed by Kgosi Oletile Modisa, a Motalaote who took over in 2001 from the then chief Tau Lesego.
 Oletile Modisa is the elder son of the village founding father Kgosi Gabana.
 Kgosi Modisa is assisted by Kgosi Mmese.
 The newly formed ward Mothoathubega is developing quite drastically with modern houses being erected.
-The headman of the ward is Mr Letebele matswelenyane.
-The ward houses the likes of Tsholofelo Lenyena who is a prominent high school mathematics teacher.

 The people of Serule are conservative and the majority of the village tend to lean towards the ruling Botswana Democratic Party.
 The Botswana National Front's presence in the village died following the birth of the Botswana Congress Party which continues to be the other party present in the village although without much following.

 The Councillor of Serule is Titty Freddy under the ticket of the main opposition Umbrella for Democratic Change.
 Former Councillor Seno Fane Mokhondo is a recipient of the 2006 Presidential Certificate of Honour.
 The Presidential Certificate of Honour is described as “a certificate awarded for long and faithful service to Botswana.”
 The country's current Minister of Defense, Security and Justice is the village's representative at Botswana National Assembly in the Serowe North East Constituency, under the ruling party.
 Previous legislators who have represented Serule include former president Festus Gontebanye Mogae and former cabinet minister Lephimotswe Boyce Sebetlela.

 Baratiwa Mathoothe of the opposition Botswana Patriotic Front is the Member of Parliament for Serowe North Constituency which covers Serule village.
 He grabbed the constituency from BDP's Kgotla Kenneth Autlwetse at the October 2019 General Election.
 It was the first time in history the village fell into opposition leadership.

 Infrastructural development

 Although Serule is a small village with a small population, over the past decades there have been significant growth in terms of infrastructural development.
 The housing system is evidently almost at par with urban and modern houses.
 Much of the amenities that can be seen in other parts of Botswana and urban places are present in Serule.
 Botswana's Number 10 Police Commanding District is situated in Serule.
 Also in the village are Little Tomy Day Care Centre, Serule Primary School, Bonwatlou Junior School, Serule Clinic, a post office.
-Its strategic position along the country's main A1 road has led to the establishment of the WeightBridge for trucks and other big vehicles in the early 2000s.
+Its strategic position along the country's main A1 road has led to the establishment of the Weight Bridge for trucks and other big vehicles in the early 2000s.
 The village also enjoys a significant kilometres of tarred roads within.
 Also present is the Majoje monument, situated in the Majoje hills which is like a museum of the village.

 The village also host the Botswana Animal Information Traceability System (BAITS Cafe) operated by Imparo Holdings, a 100% citizen and youth owned company.
 It is also host to the Mascom Kitsong Centre which serves as some sort of information and service hub for the communications company Mascom Wireless.